resbaz/nectar-cloud-lessons/Planning/lesson_II.md

-#Lesson II: Your free computer: up and running (45min)
+#Lesson II: Your free computer: up and running (25 - 35 min)

 ##Learning objectives

-By the end of this lesson, participants will be able to locate and launch an image on the NeCTAR cloud - and understand that the resultant machine is virtual.
+By the end of this lesson, participants will be able to locate and launch an image on the NeCTAR cloud.

 ##Motivation